biobakery/cgfp/README.md

 * **Metagenomes of interest.** User-provided metagenomes and metatranscriptomes can be used in this protocol.
 Publicly available datasets can be used for this analysis as well.
 The [Human Microbiome Project](http://hmpdacc.org/HMASM/) has made available hundreds of metagenomes.
 [MG-RAST](http://metagenomics.anl.gov/) and the [EBI metagenomics database](https://www.ebi.ac.uk/metagenomics/) are additional, excellent resources for acquiring shotgun meta’omic sequencing data for a variety of projects and microbial community types.

 * **CGFP scripts.** Two scripts, compatible with Python 2.7+, are required to complete the protocol.
 [Download those scripts + demo data here](https://bitbucket.org/biobakery/cgfp/get/default.zip).
-Alternatively, you may directly clone this repository: ``hg clone https://bitbucket.org/biobakery/cgfp``.
+Alternatively, you may directly clone this repository: ``git clone https://github.com/biobakery/cgfp.git``.

 ----